-These accounts for about 5% of intracranial aneurysms, but the most common of the aneurysm of the posterior circulation.
-Symptoms vary as the size of an aneurysm; these include headaches, visual disturbances, nausea, vomiting and loss of consciousness.
+Basilar artery aneurysms account for about 5% of intracranial aneurysms.
+Symptoms vary with the size of an aneurysm.
+These include headaches, visual disturbances, nausea, vomiting, and loss of consciousness.
 Aneurysms of less than 15 mm may be asymptomatic.
-A basilar artery aneurysm may rupture causing a subarachnoid hemorrhage; this may be heralded by a sudden and severe headache described as "thunderclap."
-Patient may describe it as "worse headache of my life".
+A basilar artery aneurysm may rupture, causing a subarachnoid hemorrhage; this may be heralded by a sudden and severe headache described as "thunderclap."
+The patient may describe it as the "worse headache of my life."

 Basilar Artery Thrombosis

-This refers to a cerebrovascular accident or stroke due to occlusion of the basilar artery by a thrombus.
-The risk factors are like in any other cerebrovascular accident.
-Implicated risks include atherosclerosis promoting factors like hypertension, hyperlipidemia, cigarette smoking, obesity, diabetes, coronary artery disease, among others.
-Clinical manifestation often corresponds to level and degree of occlusion ranging from hemiparesis, quadriparesis, ataxia, dysphonia, dysarthria, oculomotor palsy, and abducens palsy.
+Basilar artery thrombosis refers to a cerebrovascular accident or stroke due to occlusion of the basilar artery by a thrombus.
+The risk factors are similar to those in other occlusive cerebrovascular accidents.
+Implicated risks include atherosclerosis promoting factors like hypertension, hyperlipidemia, smoking, obesity, diabetes, and coronary artery disease.
+Clinical manifestations often correspond to the level and degree of occlusion.
+Symptoms can include hemiparesis, quadriparesis, ataxia, dysphonia, dysarthria, oculomotor palsy, and abducens palsy.
 These may present as groups of signs and symptoms recognized as distinct clinical syndromes:

-Transient occlusion of the vertebrobasilar system resulting in reversible ischemia manifesting as temporary cerebellar or brainstem dysfunctions commonly as follows: vertigo, diplopia, dysarthria, ataxia, confusion, and sudden fall due to knee weakness called a "drop attack."
-It also is called the beauty parlor syndrome after the early 1990s incidence of stroke in victims noticed to have hyperextended their necks at the wash basin for a prolonged time at the salon.
-The underlying pathology is chiefly an atherosclerotic pathology of the vertebrobasilar system, made only worse by the associated triggers most notorious of them is sudden change in position, especially from prolonged sitting to an errect position, this should however not be confused with positional change associated with Benign Paroxsymal positional vertigo (BPPV)
+Vertebrobasilar insufficiency refers to a state of transient occlusion of the vertebrobasilar system.
+The resultant reversible ischemia manifests as temporary cerebellar or brainstem dysfunctions.
+Common symptoms include vertigo, diplopia, dysarthria, ataxia, confusion, and sudden fall due to knee weakness called a "drop attack."
+Vertebrobasilar insufficiency has the name "beauty parlor syndrome" after the early 1990s incidence of the syndrome increased in people who had hyperextended their necks at the washbasin for a prolonged time at the salon.
+The underlying pathology is chiefly an atherosclerotic pathology of the vertebrobasilar system, made only worse by hyperextension of the neck or a sudden change in position, especially from prolonged sitting to an erect position.
+This condition should not be confused with positional change associated with benign paroxysmal positional vertigo (BPPV).

-MRI with Angiography : This is the preferred imaging study, as it afford a more sensitive delineation of areas of ischemia as well as areas of stenosis within the vertebrobasilar circulation.
+MRI with angiography is the preferred imaging study for the vertebrobasilar circulation, as it affords a more sensitive delineation of areas of ischemia as well as areas of stenosis within the arteries.